U.S. flag An official website of the United States government

 Image of CVE Description

-Current Descriptions are the descriptions that are available at the time of viewing, which may be different than the descriptions when analysis was last performed.
-Analysis Descriptions are the descriptions that were available at the time of NVD analysis.
+Current Descriptions are the descriptions that are available at the time of viewing, which may be different than the descriptions when enrichment was last performed.
+Analysis Descriptions are the descriptions that were available at the time of NVD enrichment.
 The image above displays a vulnerability with both.
 The Current Description is shown by default with the option to click ‘+’ to display the Analysis Description.

 The descriptions associated with a vulnerability are submitted through the CVE List and are maintained by the CNA (CVE Numbering Authority) responsible for the CVE Record within the CVE Program.
 The NVD has no control over CVE descriptions.
 If you feel that the information is inaccurate, please contact them using the form at https://cveform.mitre.org/.

 The Common Vulnerability Scoring System (CVSS) is a method used to supply a qualitative measure of severity.
 CVSS is not a measure of risk.
-Each vulnerability is associated a CVSS v3.1 vector string.
-CVSS vector strings consist of exploitability and impact metrics.
-These metrics can be used in an equation to determine a number ranging from 1-10.
+Each CVE in the dataset may have one or more CVSS vector strings of various versions (v2.0, v3.x, v4.0).
+CVSS vector strings consist of metrics.
+These metrics can be used in an equation or ranking methodology to determine a number ranging from 1-10.
 The higher the number, the higher the severity of the vulnerability.
 The CVSS specifications are available from the FIRST website and can be referenced at https://www.first.org/cvss/specification-document.
 As of July 13th, 2022, the NVD no longer generates new data for CVSS v2.0.

 References